 So, there are advantages and disadvantages to open-web trusses and I-joists but there is also a 3rd hybrid type of joist that is gaining in popularity, which effectively combines the advantages of both.

-Open Joist Triforce® joists have an open web design, but without using metal plates as connectors for the webbing.
+TRIFORCE® joists have an open web design, but without using metal plates as connectors for the webbing.
 It uses waterproof heat rated glue instead.
-You can also adjust these posts on site.
-They don’t require an engineer’s approval when trimmed, like the I-joist.
-You can install the Open Joist Triforce® the other way around if needed.
-Even though the Open joist Triforce® cannot attain the length of the open web truss, typically they can outspan I-Joists.
-They do this while retaining impeccable rigidity: up to 30 feet with up to 16’’ depth.
-This makes it quite suitable in almost any residential, multi-family, hotel/motel, light commercial and even light industrial construction.
+You can also adjust their length on site thanks to their OSB en panel, which doesn’t require an engineer’s approval when trimmed, like the I-joist.
+You can install the open joist TRIFORCE® with its OSB end panel on the interior or exterior wall.
+The joists are produced in several depths and lenghts and offfer impeccable rigidity: up to 30 feet with up to 16’’ depth.
+This makes TRIFORCE® joists suitable in residential, multi-family, hotel/motel, light commercial and even light industrial constructions.

-Triforce® costs less than open web trusses yet is as strong and as rigid.
+TRIFORCE® costs less than open web trusses yet is as strong and as rigid.
 It has the added benefit of being adjustable onsite.
-The open-joist Triforce® is a compelling alternative in engineered wood floor systems, well worth investigating.
+This open joist TRIFORCE® is a compelling alternative in engineered wood floor systems, well worth investigating.